google/starlark-go/doc/spec.md

 if x is an `int`, the result is the nearest floating point value to x.
 If x is a string, the string is interpreted as a floating-point literal.
 With no arguments, `float()` returns `0.0`.

-<b>Implementation note:</b>
-Floating-point numbers are an optional feature.
-The Go implementation of Starlark requires the `-float` flag to enable support for floating-point literals, the `float` built-in function, and the real division operator `/`.
-The Java implementation does not yet support floating-point numbers.

 ### getattr